GANav: Efficient Terrain Segmentation for Robot Navigation in Unstructured Outdoor Environments: Abstract

 \section{Abstract}

-We propose \ours{}, a novel group-wise attention mechanism to identify safe and navigable regions in off-road terrains and unstructured environments from RGB images.
+We present an efficient learning-based method for identifying safe and navigable regions in off-road terrains and unstructured environments from RGB images.
 Our approach classifies terrains based on their navigability levels using coarse-grained semantic segmentation.
-Our novel group-wise attention loss enables any backbone network to explicitly focus on the different groups' features with low spatial resolution.
-Our design leads to efficient inference while maintaining a high level of accuracy compared to existing SOTA methods.
-Our extensive evaluations on the RUGD and RELLIS-3D datasets shows that \ours{} achieves an improvement over the SOTA mIoU by 2.25-39.05\% on RUGD and 5.17-19.06\% on RELLIS-3D.
-We interface \ours{} with a deep reinforcement learning-based navigation algorithm and highlight its benefits in terms of navigation in real-world unstructured terrains.
-We integrate our \ours{}-based navigation algorithm with ClearPath Jackal and Husky robots, and observe an increase of 10\% in terms of success rate, 2-47\% in terms of selecting the surface with the best navigability and a decrease of 4.6-13.9\% in trajectory roughness.
-Further, \ours{} reduces the false positive rate of forbidden regions by 37.79\%.
+We propose \ours{}, a novel group-wise attention mechanism to distinguish between navigability levels of different terrains, which can improve different backbone designs.
+Our group-wise attention loss enables the network to explicitly focus on the different groups' features with low spatial resolution for efficient inference while maintaining a high level of accuracy compared to other SOTA methods.
+We show through extensive evaluations on the RUGD and RELLIS-3D datasets that our learning algorithm improves visual perception accuracy in off-road terrains for navigation.
+We compare our approach with prior work on these datasets and achieve an improvement over the state-of-the-art mIoU by 2.25-39.05\% on RUGD and 5.17-19.06\% on RELLIS-3D.
+In addition, we deploy \ours{} on a Clearpath Jackal and a Husky robot for real-world navigation demonstrations.
+Our approach improves the performance of the navigation algorithm in terms of success rate by 10\% and results in smoother trajectories while maintaining the best surface selection capabilities above 80\%.
+Further, our method reduces the false positive rate of forbidden regions by 37.79\%.
 Code, videos, and a full technical report are available at \href{https://gamma.umd.edu/offroad/}{gamma.umd.edu/offroad}.